EbmeyerSt/GEnView/README.md

 ```
  specifying `--compressed` will cluster all sequences at 95% nucleotide identity and remove duplicates.
 Only the centroids of the resulting clusters will be visualized.

+## Custom genomes or contigs

+It is possible to use GEnView with custom genomes and/or contigs.
+To do so, the parameter `--custom` must be specified and the genomes/contigs to be used must be placed in the target directory in a file named **all_assemblies.fna**.
+If you have taxonomical information of your sequences this can be provided in a file named **custom_summary.txt** which then also must be placed in the target directory.
+The format of the file should be tab separated with the columns: contigID, taxonomical ID, taxonomical name, custom information (e.g. country, site, time...).

 # Output files

 The following output files will be produced in the specified output directory when running `visualize.py`: